wxs/cherylhsu.ca/content/post/2021-02-08-loosening-my-fingers-around-abundance.md

 When I read *Braiding Sweetgrass* by Robin Wall Kimmerer for the first time, I felt this intense, heart-wrenching longing to be in the world of reciprocity that she describes.
 In this world of abundance, giving and receiving is [life life-ing](https://cherylhsu.ca/post/2021-01-20-life-lifeing/).
 There is no fanfare in this kind of giving.
 There is no building named after you.

 You take care and are taken care of.
-You love and you are loved.
 You heal and you are healed.
 You give, and you receive.

 I will no longer try to contain or capture my muse.
-I write this as a love letter to he instead, drinking in and basking in the blissful abundance of this receiving.
+I write this as a love letter to her instead, [light candles around the brimming well](https://cherylhsu.ca/post/2021-02-05-the-second-cycle/), and drink in the blissful abundance of receiving.

-Allow myself to receive and be loved, in this small moment.
+I'll allow myself to love and be loved, in this small moment.

 \---